jlevy/og-equity-compensation/README.md

 Except in rare cases where it may be negotiable, the type of equity you get is up to the company you work for.
-In general, larger companies grant RSUs, and startups grant stock options.
+In general, larger companies grant RSUs, and startups grant stock options, and occasionally executives and very early employees get restricted stock awards.

 ### Restricted stock awards

 At face value, the most direct approach to equity compensation would be for the company to award stock to an employee in exchange for work.
-In practice, it turns out a company will only want to do this with restrictions on how and when the stock is fully owned—still, this is actually one of the least common ways to get equity.
+In practice, it turns out a company will only want to do this with restrictions on how and when the stock is fully owned.

+Even so, this is actually one of the least common ways to get equity.
 We mention it first because it is the simplest form of equity compensation, useful for comparison as things get more complex.

 🄳 A **restricted stock award** is when a company grants someone stock as a form of compensation.
 The stock awarded has additional conditions on it, including a vesting